Working with Suppliers

 - Helping our suppliers redistribute to charity - We introduced our top suppliers to our charity partner FareShare.
 They work to redistribute edible food to people in need.
 Many of these suppliers are now donating their surplus food directly to communities where they operate.

 In September 2017 we announced a joint commitment with 27 of our Tesco Product Partners to adopt Sustainable Development Goal Target 12.3, publish food waste data in supplier operations within 12 months, and act in partnership to reduce food waste farm to fork.
-Following that commitment, 27 of our largest Tesco suppliers have now published their data for the first time.
+Following that commitment, the majority of the 27 suppliers have now published their data for the second year running.